VagishVela/ChitChat/Readme.markdown

 ![WhatsMac Screenshot](http://i.imgur.com/riXrTvx.jpg "WhatsMac Screenshot")

-> Disclaimer: This is NOT an official WhatsApp Product, it is only a hobby project created by the contributers
+> Disclaimer: This is NOT an official WhatsApp Product, it is only a hobby project created by the contributors

 Allows you to receive notification center notifications for new messages, and adds some useful keyboard shortcuts: